Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 - Avoid prolonged sitting and practice good posture

-- Use supportive sleep positions (back or side with pillows for alignment)
+- Use supportive sleep positions, such as sleeping on your back or side with pillows for alignment

 - Apply ice or heat depending on what feels best